Neither Black / Red / Yellow Nor Woman

 Participating Artists: Chang Wen-Hsuan, Dachal Choi, Chitra Ganesh, Jane Jin Kaisen, Iris Kensmil, Sylbee Kim, Mai Ling, Laura Huertas Millán, Sara Modiano, Mai-Thu Perret, Thao Nguyen Phan, Arin Rungjang, Shen Xin, Trinh T. Minh-ha, Evelyn Taocheng Wang, Wang Zhibo, Luka Yuanyuan Yang & Carlo Nasisse, Mia Yu

-Inspired by Trinh T. Minh-ha’s belief in the empowerment of writing and storytelling, the exhibition Neither Black / Red / Yellow nor Womandeparts from an imaginary encounter between three Asian women artists in Europe – Theresa Hak Kyung Cha (1951–1982), Pan Yuliang (1895–1977), and Trinh T. Minh-ha (b.
-1952) – and is informed by their worksand archives.
-The stories of Yuliang, Theresa, and Minh-ha are exceptional stories about women searching for their voices as artists and struggle with their identity-impasse, while navigating through various cultural, geographical, and historical contexts.
+Inspired by Minh-ha’s belief in the empowerment of writing and storytelling, the exhibition concept of Neither Black / Red / Yellow Nor Woman departs from an imaginary encounter between three Asian women artists: Theresa Hak Kyung Cha (1951–1982), Pan Yuliang (1895–1977), and Trinh T. Minh-ha (b.
+1952) in Paris sometime in 1979, and is informed by their works and archives.
+The stories of Yuliang, Theresa, and Minh-ha are exceptional stories about women who search for their voices as artists and struggle with their identity-impasse, while navigating through various cultural, geographical, and historical contexts.
 We question whether we could venture to say we are also Yuliang, Theresa, or Minh-ha, and whether there could have been empathy and resonance regardless of our different personal trajectories, cultural identifications, ideological positions, and understandings of gender.